Black capuchin: Diet

 Black capuchin monkeys are omnivorous.
 They eat a wide variety of foods, including insects, bird eggs, small vertebrates, leaves, bulbs, seeds, and fruits.
 Their choice among these depends primarily on seasonal availability.
 While they are considered generalist feeders, fruit can make up as much as three or four-fifths of their diet.
 They are apt to experiment with new sources, which results in them consuming a diverse diet.
 One group of black capuchins, for example, ate 61 of 145 fruits available to them in their environment.
 When they exist in small patches of forest which lack adequate amounts of fruit to feed the whole group, black capuchins have been known to exploit nearby agricultural operations by stripping the bark from trees to eat the pine sap and phloem underneath.

 Subspecies

-The black capuchin has three subspecies: Sapajus n. nigritus (nominate) and S. n. cucullatus are found in the southern part (the former eastwards, and the latter westwards) of this species' range, and both have a distinctive pair of tufts on the crown, as also suggested by the alternative common name of this species: black-horned capuchin.
-The last subspecies, the crested or robust tufted capuchin (S. n. robustus) is found in the northern part of this species' range (north of the Doce River), and has a median conical crest on the crown.
-It is sometimes considered a separate species.
+The black capuchin has two subspecies: Sapajus n. nigritus (nominate) and S. n. cucullatus are found in the southern part (the former eastwards, and the latter westwards) of this species' range, and both have a distinctive pair of tufts on the crown, as also suggested by the alternative common name of this species: black-horned capuchin.
+The crested or robust tufted capuchin (S. robustus) was once considered a subspecies of S. nigritus, but has since been reevaluated as a distinct species.